limhoff-r7/limhoff-r7.github.io/_drafts/reading-legacy-code-to-harmonize-ruby-and-rails-code-loaders.md

 2. `require`
 3. `autoload`

 All three search for files in the load path, which is an array of String representing directories under which relative paths can be resolved.
-(If an absolute path is given the it is loaded directly without checking under directories in the load path.)
-The current load path can be accessed in the `$:` or the less cryptic, `$LOAD_PATH`.
+(If an absolute path is given then it is loaded directly without checking under directories in the load path.)
+The current load path can be accessed in the `$:` variable or the less cryptic `$LOAD_PATH` variable.

 ### `load`